Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Aphrodite.md

 | Level Required | Uses Per Day | Cast Time | Duration |   Range   |
 |:--------------:|:------------:|:---------:|:--------:|:---------:|
 |       5        |      1       |   1 CT    |   5 CT   | 10 Meters |
-Explode in Demonic energy, Appear as a Demonic entity and gain powers.
+Explode in Demonic energy, then appear as a demonic entity and gain powers.
 Creatures in the range must make a <mark style="background: #3800D7A6;">Might</mark> save or be stunned in terror for 1 CT.
 Additionally, Gain Metal Claws that deal <mark style="background: #930000A6;">1d8</mark> damage each attack for the duration.
 Each enemy slain with these claws restores <mark style="background: #045B00A6;">1d4</mark> health to you